 A lot of people believe that eating more protein means more muscle growth, however, that is not the case.
-For example, in a 2009 study, underwent resistant training followed by consumption of protein drinks containing 0, 5, 10, 20, or 40 g of whole egg protein on five separate occasions.
+For example, in one study, six healthy young men underwent resistant training followed by consumption of protein drinks containing 0, 5, 10, 20, or 40 g of whole egg protein on five separate occasions.
 The results revealed that muscle protein synthesis (MPS) remained maximally stimulated at 20 g and they concluded that 20 g of protein is more than enough to promote MPS and albumin protein synthesis after resistance training .

 Other studies also show that increasing the intake of protein through supplements, shakes, and intravenous infusion of amino acids can immediately increase muscle protein synthesis but declines quickly and has a short-term effect despite the continued availability of amino acids.

-A 2009 study conducted on epileptic children found that branched-chain amino acids (BCAAs) can be increased on the ketogenic diet without compromising ketosis .
+A 2009 study conducted on epileptic children found that branched-chain amino acids (BCAAs) can boost the effectiveness of the ketogenic diet .
 BCAAs are three major amino acids: Leucine, Valine, and Isoleucine that cannot be adequately produced by the body and would have to be taken orally from dietary foods and supplements.

 Since the ketogenic diet consists of moderate intake of protein, you can still reap the benefits of BCAA supplements without interrupting ketosis.